-Wale watch in amusement at the consternation on his friends’ faces when he mentioned they need to see the Wizard of Iyanfoworogi.
-He was almost doubling up in laughter if not for the fact the discussion was serious and important.
+Wale watched in amusement at the consternation on his friends’ faces when he mentioned they need to see the Wizard of Iyanfoworogi.
+He was almost doubling over in laughter if not for the fact the discussion was serious and important.
 Nonetheless, he permitted a wide grin to spread across his face.

 He smiled a toothy smile and told me the story of the Wizard of Iyanfoworogi.

-For a long while he did not respond to them, but sat gazing at them sternly as if rebuking them silently.
-They got pretty uncomfortable and shifted in their seats waiting for his response, wondering if they had done the wrong thing by coming to meet him.
+For a long while he did not respond to them but sat gazing at them sternly as if rebuking them silently.
+They got uncomfortable and shifted in their seats waiting for his response, wondering if they had done the wrong thing by coming to meet him.

 After what seem like eternity, he said, “You are poor because you are Passing Over Opportunities Repeatedly”.
-“Go back home, and look for opportunities around you that you are missing and give me a feedback.”
+“Go back home and look for opportunities around you that you are missing and give me feedback.”
 With that he dismissed them from his presence.

-Both left perplexed and wondering, what is this man talking about?
-Opportunities we are passing by repeatedly.
+Both left perplexed and wondering, “what is this man talking about opportunities we are passing by repeatedly?
 Iyangbe and Iranu both wandered around the village for days, thinking and lost in thought of what the Wizard told them.
 Three days later, the King announced that he wants to build a reservoir for people to be fetching water.
-Iyanfoworogi was located in a valley and their was a fountain flowing on a steep hill where people go to fetch water everyday.
-Because the hill was steep, people often get weary by the time they make a single trip and often accidents occur en route.
-He offered to pay 5 shillings per trip to anyone would take it as a duty to be fetching the water everyday into the reservoir so the people won’t have to climb the hill but buy at the reservoir.
+Iyanfoworogi was located in a valley and there was a fountain flowing on a steep hill where people go to fetch water every day.
+Because the hill was steep, people often get weary by the time they make a single trip and often accidents occur en-route.
+He offered to pay five shillings per trip to anyone would take it as a duty to be fetching the water everyday into the reservoir, so the people won’t have to climb the hill but buy at the reservoir.

-Iyangbe tapped Iranu and asked him excitedly, “Are you thinking what am thinking?
+Iyangbe tapped Iranu and asked him excitedly, “Are you thinking what i am thinking?
 This is an opportunity!!!
-Lets go for it since we are fit and we have climbed that hill several times in a day carrying firewood.
+Let’s go for it since we are fit, and we have climbed that hill several times in a day carrying firewood.
 This shouldn’t be difficult.”

 Early the next morning with buckets tied to a pole on their shoulders, they trudged up the hill excitedly to fetch water.
-They made 10 trips each that day, and there was enough water to serve their village for a whole day as it was quite a small village.
-Money was coming in, they could meet their basic needs.
+They made ten trips each that day, and there was enough water to serve their village for an entire day as it was quite a small village.
+Money was coming in; they could meet their basic needs.
 And in a month, they were “big boys” in the village.
 Spending as they were earning it.

 Early one morning while heading to the fountain to fetch water, they met a hooded figure on the pathway coming towards them.
 He halted in front of them and exchange pleasantries but won’t allow them right of passage.
 They feared for their lives wondering who the person was, until he took off the hood and revealed himself to them.
 It was the Wizard of Iyanfoworogi.

-They continued on their toil day in day out until one day, when Iyangbe had a brain wave.
-He suggested to Iranu, why not build pipes from the fountain on top of the hill and let it flow down into the reservoir. he save energy and make more money in the long run since we have the franchise to this business.
+They continued their toil day in day out until one day, when Iyangbe had a brain wave.
+He suggested to Iranu, why not build pipes from the fountain on top of the hill and let it flow down into the reservoir.
+We save energy and make more money eventually since we have the franchise to this business.

-Iranu shrugged off the idea and said it was pure waste of time…”Am not interested in it, its just a silly idea that will wither away!” he declared.
+Iranu shrugged off the idea and said it was pure waste of time…”Am not interested in it, it’s just a silly idea that will wither away!” he declared.
 Iyangbe decided to go on with the idea, for the words of the wizard was throbbing at the back of his head.
 He decided to put pen to paper and draw up a plan on how to achieve this.
-He decided that out of the 5 shillings been paid to him, he will save 3 shillings for the project while he cuts down on hos expense drastically. he stopped frequenting the bars he and Iranu frequented.
+He decided that out of the five shillings been paid to him, he will save three shillings for the project while he cuts down on his expense drastically.
+He stopped frequenting the bars he and Iranu frequented.
 And people began to see less of him daily as he retreated into his room once he finishes his work to think and plan.
 Unbeknownst to Iranu, Iyangbe had put money aside all the while, though infrequently over the last three months.
-So when he began to work on his plan, his work rate dropped, but he made progress on his plan on paper.
+So, when he began to work on his plan, his work rate dropped, but he made progress on his plan on paper.

 Iranu derided him so also a couple of their friends.
-“His just a dreamer!
+“He is just a dreamer!
 A white Elephant project is what he’s doing!”
 They will exclaim to one another as they drank and partied.
 Iranu, hired an assistant to help him out most often when he was tired and ill.
 But on such days, the assistant makes a trip or two and goes home feigning tiredness as well.
 The whole village watched silently, wondering what was causing a rift between friends that they both failed to work together.
 Iranu had ultimately become a major influence in the village, dictating his terms and conditions for fetching water, while Iyangbe consistently made his five trips daily each morning, while working on his project during the day.
 The village began to experience bouts of water scarcity with this arrangement, with Iranu, always making demands before he fulfils orders, while Iyangbe assured them the water scarcity would be a thing of the past, by the time he’s done with his project.

-That first day alone, Iyangbe made his two month wages and he was able to pay off his debts to his partners and still remain in profit.
-He was able to install and watch what was going on from the comfort of his home.
-He saw his dreams materializing and he was able to plan and do more business ventures in the village and in nearby villages as well. he was soon the wealthiest in the kingdom with Kings coming to him for counsel.
+That first day alone, Iyangbe made his two month wages and he was able to pay off his debts to his partners and remain in profit.
+He set up a system that ensured the business was following without him having to be there physically.
+He saw his dreams materializing and he was able to plan and do more business ventures in the village and in nearby villages as well.
+He was soon the wealthiest in the kingdom with Kings coming to him for counsel.

 Meanwhile, Iranu, in the first week was still trudging up the hill to fetch water.
 He discovered that, people stopped patronizing him because his water was expensive compared to Iyangbe.
 He also discovered that, even for people who still wanted the water fetched directly from the fountain, he couldn’t meet with their demand.
 And soon they turned to Iyangbe for water hence putting Iranu permanently out of business.
-His friends were all gone, since he couldn’t meet up with his needs and theirs joined again.
-And pride won’t allow him go meet his friend he had derided in public several times.
-He packed up his belongings early one morning and departed Iyanfoworogi, never to be heard from again but in a far distant land, where he was dong menial jobs.
+He became bankrupt and all his friends disappeared around him.
+Pride won’t allow him to meet his friend, whom he had derided in public several times.
+He packed up his belongings early one morning and departed Iyanfoworogi, never to be heard from again but in a far distant land, where he was doing menial jobs.

-“So i saw a business platform that i plugged into and within a year, my life turned around.” said Wale.
-Uche and Jide sat, spell-bound as he narrated this story to them.
+“So, I saw a business platform that I plugged into and within a year, my life turned around.” said Wale.
+Uche and Jide sat, spell bound as he narrated this story to them.
 It sounded incredible to the ears and unbelievable.
-They asked him about the business, and he informed them its company that’s been in existence for 5 years and he has met people whose lives were transformed. people like his customer.
+They asked him about the business, and he informed them the company had been in existence for 5 years and he has met people whose lives were transformed. people like his customer.
 “How do we get involved in this business they asked”.

 The company is holding a summit where the nuggets of the Wizard of Iyanfoworogi will be shared and business opportunities presented to people to choose from. he told them, you can either be Iyangbe or Iranu and make a choice of how you want to live your life.